 The benefits of the CM-i5 go both ways: “That mic is great.
 I’ve actually had to turn down the gain with this going out of my box because everybody’s like, ‘You’re really loud’.
 That never happens!”, exclaims Michael.
 The back-electret condenser microphone design offers a noise-canceling cardioid pattern and expanded frequency of 100Hz-10kHz for production teams to communicate clearly in noisy environments.

-Overall, Point Source Audio’s patented in-ear headsets eliminate fatigue, weigh only 1.8 oz, offer 12dB off-axis noise rejection, replaceable earphones, and a kink-free cable design.
+Overall, Point Source Audio’s patented in-ear headsets eliminate fatigue, weigh less than 1 oz, offer 12dB off-axis noise rejection, replaceable earphones, and a kink-free cable design.
 More and more headset users are choosing to #UNCLAMP from traditional bulky headset with an upgrade to the CM-i3 or CM-i5 audio headsets.

 Read More Articles Like This >> Visit Our SOUNDING BOARD